Blosc/subtree-merge-blosc/README.rst

 instead of using Git's submodules.
 Essentially, at the time of writing this script, git submodules were fairly difficult to use and in addition the Blosc sources themselves were fairly small.
-Additionally, for python-blosc, it was important to include the blosc sources and a way to build them into the C extension via the ``setup.py`` file to ease installation for users.
+Additionally, for python-blosc, it was important to include the Blosc sources and a way to build them into the C extension via the ``setup.py`` file to ease installation for users.
 Shipping them with python-blosc via PyPi means a user could easily install a fully functional python-blosc by simply doing ``pip install blosc`` and there is no